eduard93/zutil-unofficial-documentation/README.md

 | $ZU(37) |
 | $ZU(38) |
 | $ZU(39,sys1) | Specifies a search path for percent (%) routines. sys1 corresponds to the namespace where we search (by default="" current namespace) | %SYSTEM.Process.SysRoutinePath()
-| $ZU(39,sys1,sys2,sys3) | If Caché does not find a routine in sys1,it will search for it in sys2.
-If Caché does not find a routine in sys2,it will search for it in sys3.
+| $ZU(39,sys1,sys2,sys3) | If Caché does not find a routine in sys1, it will search for it in sys2.
+If Caché does not find a routine in sys2, it will search for it in sys3.
 | $ZU(40) | Offsets for View command
 | $ZU(41) | Symbol Table Management
 | $ZU(42) |